why does sleep feel so fast?

 Time moves at the same rate, regardless of whether we’re awake or asleep.

 The third of the four sleep stages is called slow-wave sleep.
 During this stage, we have little brain activity.
-This disengagement from thought processes and consciousness means that time seems to race by.
+This disengagement from thought processes and consciousness means time seems to race by.

 Does Time Move Differently When We Sleep?

 Time is linear.
 If you run a stopwatch for 1 minute, those 60 seconds will run for the same time, whether you’re awake or asleep.
-If you doze off for that minute, the time will seem to pass in the blink of an eye.
+If you doze off for that minute, the time will pass in the blink of an eye.

 “When you sit with a nice girl for 2 hours you think it’s only 1 minute, but when you sit on a hot stove for 1 minute you think it’s 2 hours.
 That’s relativity.”